Deflix-tv/go-debrid/README.md

 - Add a link / torrent to a debrid service's downloads
 - Get status info about a link / torrent that the debrid service is downloading / has downloaded
 - Get the direct download link for a link / torrent after the debrid service has downloaded it
+- Delete the torrent that the debrid service is downloading / has downloaded

 ## Usage